yioannides/fedora-resolve/README.md

 ```sh
 git clone https://github.com/yioannides/fedora-resolve.git && cd fedora-resolve && chmod +x ./install.sh && sudo ./install.sh
 ```
-<sup>* to install the Studio version, add the optional argument `--studio` at the end of the script above
+- To install the Studio version, add the optional argument `--studio` at the end of the script above.

 ## Things to consider next